bizz84/flutter-tips-and-tricks/tips/0089-server-timestamp/index.md

 # Using `serverTimestamp()` in Firestore

-Sometimes it's useful add a timestamp to documents in Firestore, so they can be ordered later.
+Sometimes it's useful to add a timestamp to documents in Firestore, so they can be ordered later.

 For that, prefer using `serverTimestamp()`.